adctl/adctl/README.md

 Qt and Android support library | yes | no
-Qt and Online purchase via Stripe.com | planned | planned Qt and Online purchase via Cloudpayments.ru | planned | planned Qt and Google Cloud Messaging via parse.com | planned | no
+Qt and Online purchase via Stripe.com | planned | planned Qt and Online purchase via Cloudpayments.ru | planned | planned Qt and Google Cloud Messaging via parse.com | no | no

 **Howto integrate library to your project**